github/developer.github.com/content/v3/orgs/teams.md

 ## Create team

-In order to create a team, the authenticated user must be an owner of `:org`.
+In order to create a team, the authenticated user must be a member of `:org`.

     POST /orgs/:org/teams